Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/AMI/Declarative Pipeline/README.md

 ***

-# What is Declarative Pipeline
+# What is Declarative Pipeline?

 Declarative Pipeline in Jenkins offers a simplified and structured approach for defining CI/CD pipelines, using a human-readable syntax with predefined sections like pipeline, stages, and agent.
 It's designed to be easy to read and maintain, making it suitable for users without strong scripting skills.It enforces a stricter syntax and allows for less flexibility compared to the scripted pipeline, which can be seen as an advantage for ensuring consistency and readability.